tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 - Never have any untracked modification of a contrib or core file which would be wiped out in an update.
 - Be notified easily if a patch doesn't apply following an update.
+- Everyone on the team can easily see what has been patched and how.

 ### The Refresh: Avoiding Database Config, Keeping Database Sync'd to Code

 We all know not to do development or site building work on production.
 But Drupal's database does hold overrides that can occasionally sneak in.
-If your local database doesn't match the code you've checked out, you may not see bugs or regressions until they happen in production.
+If your local database doesn't match the code you've checked out, you may not see bugs or regressions until they clash with config in production.
+Also, there's no way to review those overrides in a disciplined way.

 **Old way:** Check out the code you're working on.
-Pull down the Production database or a backup.
+Copy down the Production database or a backup.
 Run something like `drush features-revert-all` (`fra`) and `drush cache-clear all` (`cc all`) multiple times, then an `updb` and assume all overrides are cleared, all changes in the code have been applied, and any new